-The Healey International Relief Foundation’s (HealeyIRF) focus on the country of Sierra Leone and its people was the dynamic inspiration of the late Monsignor Daniel Sullivan.
-Monsignor Sullivan (Fr.
-Dan) met the Archbishop of Sierra Leone, Joseph Ganda at the end of the ten-year civil war that ravaged the country.
-A close friendship and bond brought two forces together to shine a light on a country of which few had ever heard.
-This very friendship was how the Healey family learned about the plight of this West African country and the brutalities com
+Healey International Relief Foundation’s (HealeyIRF) efforts in the country of Sierra Leone was the dynamic inspiration from the late Monsignor Daniel Sullivan (Fr.
+Dan) after meeting the Archbishop of Sierra Leone, Joseph Ganda at the end of the decade long civil war in this Western African country.

-When the war officially ended in 2001, HealeyIRF was born and we set out to help rebuild the lives of those in Sierra Leone left without healthcare, food and shelter.
-The orphan population escalated at this time and HealeyIRF immediately began providing monetary support for the care of hundreds of orphaned children.
+The war ended in 2001 and HealeyIRF was founded.
+The goal was to help Sierra Leoneans recover from the devastating war.
+The orphan population had soared and HealeyIRF immediately began providing monetary support for the care of orphan children.

-He was able to captivate audiences of all ages, enlightening and inspiring thousands to support HealeyIRF’s cause.
+Fr.
+Dan was able to fundraise and bring Sierra Leone to the forefront of people’s hearts and minds.
+Telling Sierra Leone’s story in its purest and simplest form, he was able to captivate audiences of all ages, and inspiring support of HealeyIRF’s cause.
 Fr.
 Dan wanted people to know the story of Sierra Leone, the atrocities that occurred, and how their helping hand could be a part of bringing the country back to life.

-With hard work and passion for the people of Sierra Leone, HealeyIRF was able to implement our first projects in country; St. Mary’s Home for Children, Fatima House of Light, St. Stephen’s Home for Amputees and Serabu Hospital.
+With passion for the people of Sierra Leone, HealeyIRF implemented its first projects in Sierra Leone: St. Mary’s Home for Children (Bo), Fatima House of Light (Freetown), St. Stephen’s Home for Amputees (Newton) and Serabu Catholic Hospital (Serabu).
 The early projects were driven by Fr.
-Dan, whose vision was to help those most in need and neglected.
+Dan’s vision to help those most in need and neglected.